 Fremont Oktoberfest offers 100 kinds of beer and cider, food vendors, competitions, a dance floor, and DJ music for age 21+.
 Sunday adds free admission for leashed dogs.
 Enter the festival at Bold Hat Productions, 3503 Phinney Ave. in Seattle.

-Celebrate the equinox (when day & night are both 12 hours) by following the Luminata parade of lanterns, glowing costumes, and musicians from the community center on the east side of the lake to Seattle Public Theater on the west side.
-For more fun, buy a lantern after the shop opens at 5:30 p.m.
+Celebrate equinox (when day & night are both 12 hours) by following the Luminata parade of lanterns, glowing costumes, and musicians counterclockwise from Green Lake Community Center, 7201 East Green Lake Drive N in Seattle to Seattle Public Theater on the west side.
+For more fun, register for a free lantern-making workshop, or buy a lantern after the shop opens at 5:30 p.m.

 Taste samples from 14 Northwest wineries and cideries, see art, and hear local musicians in shops on Stadium District Art & Wine Walk, beginning at First Presbyterian Church, 20 Tacoma Ave.
 S in Tacoma.
 Bring age 21+ ID.